 Read the acceleration from the LIS2HH12.
 Returns a tuple with the 3 values of acceleration (G).

 Read the current roll from the LIS2HH12.
-Returns a float in degrees.
+Returns a float in degrees in the range -180 to 180.

 GPS with GLONASS (Quectel L76-L GNSS)